 Publication Ethics, Principles of Transparency and Best Practice

-Notulae Scientia Biologicae adheres to "Publication Ethics", respectively to "Principles of Transparency and Best Practice in Scholarly Publishing", as they were developed and/or described by the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICJME), the Open Access Scholarly Publishers Association (OASPA), Consolidated Standards of Reporting Trials (Consort), the World Association of Medical Editors (WAME), and the Directory of Open Access Journals (DOAJ).
+Consequently, Notulae Scientia Biologicae adheres to "Publication Ethics", respectively to "Principles of Transparency and Best Practice in Scholarly Publishing", as they were developed and/or described by the Committee on Publication Ethics (COPE), the International Committee of Medical Journal Editors (ICMJE), the Open Access Scholarly Publishers Association (OASPA), Consolidated Standards of Reporting Trials (Consort), the World Association of Medical Editors (WAME), and the Directory of Open Access Journals (DOAJ).

-Editorial team/contact information: the full names and affiliations of the journal editors and members of the committee and board are provided on the journal web site: see Editorial Board.
-The journal also provides on the web site the information for the editorial office (see Journal Contact).
+Editorial team/contact information: the full names and affiliations of the journal editors and members of the committee and board are provided on the journal website: see Editorial Board.
+The journal also provides on the website the information for the editorial office (see Journal Contact).

-Author fees: There are no publication fees, due SHST supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.
+Author fees: There are no publication fees, due to SHST supports to increase the visibility, accessibility and reputation of the researchers, regardless of geography and their budgets.

-Copyright: copyright and licensing information is clearly described on the journal's web site.
-Papers published in Notulae Scientia Biologicae are Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License.

-© Articles by the authors; licensee SHST, Cluj-Napoca, Romania.
+Copyright: Copyright and licensing information is clearly described on the journal's website.
+Papers published in Notulae Scientia Biologicae journal are Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License: © Articles by the authors; licensee SHST, Cluj-Napoca, Romania.

 The papers are open access articles distributed under the terms and conditions of the Creative Commons Attribution License (https://creativecommons.org/licenses).

 Open Access Journal: users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 The journal allows the author(s) to hold the copyright/to retain publishing rights without restriction.